labscommunity/arweave-wallet-kit/README.md

 | `titleHighlight` | `RGBObject`                        | RGB accent color for the subscreen titles (like the connection screen) |
 | `radius`         | `"default"`, `"minimal"`, `"none"` | Border radius level used throughout the Kit UI                         |

-## Terminology of ArConnect Kit
+## Terminology of Arweave Wallets Kit

-ArConnect Kit supports several _strategies_.
+Arweave Wallets Kit supports several _strategies_.
 The word **strategy means an implementation of an Arweave Wallet** in the Kit.
 These strategies allow the user to communicate with all wallets the same way and with the same API.

 ## Connect Button

-To quickly integrate the ArConnect Kit, you can use the `<ConnectButton>` component.
+To quickly integrate the Arweave Wallets Kit, you can use the `<ConnectButton>` component.
 It is a highly customizable button that supports the [ANS](https://ar.page) protocol to display information about the connected wallet.

 ### Usage